seganx/Realtime/README.md

-# Radio: The ultra-lightweight online real-time game server

-## Introduction

-Welcome to the repository of the Ultra-Lightweight Online Real-Time Game Server, a groundbreaking server designed entirely in C with a focus on minimalistic memory usage.
-This project is tailored for developers and enthusiasts looking to explore or contribute to a lightweight, efficient gaming server.
+# Radio: Ultra-Lightweight Real-Time Game Server

+Welcome to Radio, an ultra-lightweight, real-time game server designed for minimalistic yet powerful online gaming experiences.
+Written entirely in C, Radio boasts an unparalleled zero memory footprint, setting a new standard in efficient game server design.

 ## Features

+- **Ultra-Lightweight**: Crafted to provide essential functionality without any overhead.
-- **Zero Memory Footprint:** Optimized to ensure minimal memory usage without compromising performance.
+- **Zero Memory Footprint**: Meticulously optimized to ensure no additional memory is consumed during operation.
-- **Real-Time Interaction:** Engineered for seamless, real-time gameplay experiences.
+- **Real-Time Performance**: Designed to facilitate instantaneous communication and interaction for real-time gaming experiences.
-- **C Language:** Leverages the power and efficiency of C programming for maximum performance.
+- **Written in C**: Leverages the power and efficiency of the C programming language.
-- **Extensible:** Designed with modularity in mind, allowing for easy expansions and customizations.

-## Getting Started

 ### Prerequisites